bestia-dev-archived/mem1_phonegap/README.md

 </body>
 ```

-# Running the code on Win10 - development server
+# Running on Win10 - development server
 5. Start the development server: in "node-js command promt".
 Run inside the project folder:
 ```
 phonegap serve
 ```
 This will also prepare the platforms and plugin and modules folder and download all it needs.

-# Running the code on Win10 in the browser
+# Running on Win10 - in the browser
 6. Open the browser with the URL the command have printed.
 Something like 192.168.0.14:3000
 It will open the app in the browser.
 The application works as intended.
 ![snap01](https://user-images.githubusercontent.com/31509965/55613230-61ea8500-57b4-11e9-99b7-36125b15c520.JPG)